Coastal Maine Botanical Gardens: Gardens and grounds

-July, 2011, the Bosarge Family Education Center opened – a LEED Platinum structure and the greenest public building in Maine, planned to achieve net-zero-energy status.
+July, 2011, the Bosarge Family Education Center opened – a LEED Platinum, net zero energy structure and was one of the greenest public buildings in Maine at the time it was built.
 This building was awarded the 2013 Zero Net Energy Building Award by the Northeast Sustainable Energy Association (NESEA).
-Thornton Tomasetti, the international engineering firm, served as the project’s green building consultant.
+Thornton Tomasetti, the international engineering firm, served as the project's green building consultant.
 Designed by Maclay Architects of Waitsfield, Vermont, and Scott Simons Architects of Portland, Maine.

 The Great Lawn was inspired by the nineteenth-century landscape parks.
 One of its most distinctive features is Whale Rock, a massive formation of Bucksport schist that rises out of the grass at the southern edge of the lawn.
 This area also features Founders Grove, a planting of seven narrow pin oaks, blueberries, and grasses commissioned to honor the founders of the Gardens.
 The Lawn, organically maintained, is for visitors to walk, play, and picnic on.

 The Arbor Garden is an informal twist on formal rose gardens of European botanical gardens.
 The focal point of the garden is a large post-and-beam arbor made from Douglas fir.
 Climbing roses, native wisteria, clematis, ornamental grapes, and honeysuckle drape the structure in foliage and flowers.
 Vigorous, disease-resistant shrub roses suited to the cool, coastal climate surround the arbor.

 The Vayo Meditation Garden is a meditative garden.
 A large basin carved by Plymouth, Maine, sculptor David Holmes from a soapstone-like rock called Ellsworth schist, is the focal point of the garden.

 Cleaver Event Lawn & Garden was designed to help build a research collection of certain plants, including kousa dogwood (Benthamidia japonica) and dawn redwood (Metasequoia glyptostroboides ‘Ogon’).
 Adjacent is a smaller oval of turf featuring a fieldstone terrace bordering moss-covered outcrops.
 The woodland area to its north showcases a dozen species of native mosses and companion plants.

 The Native Butterfly and Moth House opened June 1, 2018.
 The 2,160 square-foot hoop house features a planting scheme dedicated to supporting the entire life cycle of moths and butterflies native to Maine and New England.

 Slater Forest Pond was built in a naturally low-lying area well-suited to a small pond.
 The pond, excavated, lined, and replanted with native shrubs, trees, and pond plants in 2006, is filled with frogs and aquatic insects.